• Skip to main content

 In Ohio, there are a couple of laws concerning medical debt.
 Apart from the debt collection laws like FDCPA and HIPAA laws, a creditor (i.e. the healthcare professional or hospital) has a set amount of time they must abide by before they can pursue a debtor (i.e. the patient) for unpaid medical debt.
 This is known as the statute of limitations and it’s different for every state.

-Ohio Revised Code section 2305.06 gives creditors permission to seek unpaid medical debt within 15 years from the default payment.
+Ohio Revised Code section 2305.06 permits creditors to seek unpaid medical debt within 15 years from the default payment.
 This code is based on a written contract, so a medical bill can be seen under this stipulation.
 That means that a creditor has a window of 15 years to send their patients’ unpaid bills to an Ohio medical debt collection agency.

 If a patient makes an oral agreement to repay their medical expenses, then the statute of limitations decreases significantly.
-In lieu of a written contract, the Ohio Revised Code section 2305.07 states that oral agreements of repayment are valid for six years.
+In lieu of a written contract, the Ohio Revised Code section 2305.07 states that oral repayment agreements are valid for six years.
 A medical provider can bring their patient to action for not paying these medical bills anytime within that six-year time frame.

 How This is Effecting Medical Professionals in Ohio